nastya2102/map-app/README.md

 ## First start

-1. Copy the contents of `.env.example` into an `.env` file and replace `MAPBOX_ACCESS_TOKEN` with your token.
-2. Install packages using commands `npm i`
+1. Install packages using commands `npm i`
-3. Run `npm start` to start app
+2. Run `npm start` to start app
-4. Open http://localhost:3000 to view app in the browser
+3. Open http://localhost:3000 to view app in the browser

 ## Improvements for my app